shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-publishers.md

 You can limit the number of publishers visible on the screen by searching for a Publisher by name or ID.
 In the text box labeled ID/Name, enter either an ID or a name.
 The system will automatically begin searching for matches to whatever you type.
 For example, if you type 123, all publishers with IDs containing the numbers 123 (in that order) will be displayed.
 If you type Pub1, all publishers whose names begin with "Pub1" will be displayed.

 To see all publishers (or, if you have used the search text box to filter your list, all publishers that match that search), select **All** from the state dropdown.
-To see only active publishers, select Active.
-To see only inactive publishers,select **Inactive**.
+To see only active publishers, select **Active**.
+To see only inactive publishers, select **Inactive**.

 ## Sorting the publisher list